How to Register

 - Register for desired activity.

 - Once registered, please complete an inclusion request form.
-Once Inclusion Services receives the completed request form, you will be contacted by the Coordinator who will establish a support plan for the participant.
+Once Inclusion Services receives the completed request form, you will be contacted by the inclusion program coordinator, who will establish a support plan for the participant.

-The request for accommodations should be made a minimum of 10 business days prior to the start date of the class or program.
-Requests made fewer than 10 days in advance should still be submitted and all efforts will be made to provide accommodation in a timely manner.
+Accommodation requests should be made at least 10 business days before the start date of the class or program.
+Requests made fewer than 10 days in advance should still be submitted, and all efforts will be made to provide accommodation in a timely manner.

 Personal Care Policy